 Commercial fund management

-FMO's subsidiary, FMO Investment Management B.V., carries out portfolio management activities for third party investment funds, which are invested in FMO’s transactions in emerging and developing markets.
+FMO's subsidiary, FMO Investment Management B.V.
+(FMO IM), carries out portfolio management activities for third party investment funds, which are invested in FMO’s transactions in emerging and developing markets.
 Through these funds FMO IM offers investors access to our expertise in responsible emerging market investing.

 Services in relation to government funds and programs